-I visited the museum during the summer a few years ago.
-Entering from the outside escalator the first thing I saw was the replica of the Nihonbashi.
-This bridge goes to the center of the building and there I realized how big the exhibition room was and I got excited!
+We visited the museum during the summer, also to escape the tremendous heat.
+Entering from the outside escalator the first thing we saw was the replica of the Nihonbashi.
+This bridge goes to the center of the building and there we realized how big the exhibition room was.

-The inside of the museum is divided in three big areas, the Edo zone, the Tokyo zone and the Second project exhibition room.
+The museum is divided in three big areas, the Edo zone, the Tōkyō zone and the Second project exhibition room.

-In the Edo zone it was shown the everyday life of the Edo period using dolls and dioramas.
-Daily necessities and vehicles were shown too, and it was interesting because I was able to get in and touch them.
-Moreover, while there are many typical museums where taking photos is forbidden, it was perfectly fine to take photos in almost all the Tokyo Edo Museum!
+In the Edo zone the everyday life of the Edo period is shown, using dolls and dioramas.
+Daily necessities and vehicles are shown too, it is interesting because visitors are able to get in and touch them.
+Moreover, despite taking pictures is forbidden in most museums, here it is perfectly fine to take photos in almost all the exhibition area.

 Other than the usual exhibitions, depending on the period it is possible to appreciate rakugo or koto musical performances in the established teather.
-Also, in the Second project exhibition room are shown many projects, like art or science projects.
+Also, in the Second project exhibition room many projects are shown, like art or science projects.

 The Tōkyō-Edo Museum is undoubtedly a place you can enjoy even if you spend there a whole day.